 All submissions must be original empirical research, which may cover any topical area in the psychological sciences.
 Quantitative, qualitative, and replication studies are each welcome.
 And importantly, only one author

 (either the first author or a coauthor) is required to be a member of Psi Chi at the time of submission.

-- Please send ALL submissions and inquiries through our portal.
-Manuscripts are peer reviewed, which takes approximately 10 to 12 weeks.
+- Manuscripts are peer reviewed in our online portal, which takes approximately 10 to 12 weeks.

 - All articles should include original data collection, secondary data analysis, or meta-analysis.

-- Manuscripts must follow a solid research design, use appropriate research analyses, and report all relevant statistical data including all effect sizes for p values and internal consistency coefficients.
+- Manuscripts must follow a solid research design, use appropriate research analyses, and report all relevant statistical data including effect sizes for all p values and internal consistency coefficients (i.e., α) for all measures used.
 See Journal Article Reporting Standards to learn more.

 - Specific values (think =, not > or <) should always be provided regardless of statistical significance, unless the number is < .001.

 - Manuscripts with small sample sizes are required to justify their sample sizes (e.g., unique sample, power analyses, effect sizes).

 What to Submit